Dotted Line Reporting: Understanding Its Role in Modern Organizations

 It is important to consider training and support from the get-go.
 You might have to implement a more robust performance management system, and if you’re using ratings during the review process, you’ll want to make sure everyone is on the same page so they are consistent.

 You might want to train participants in communication and conflict management to ensure reporting relationships are smooth and productive.
-Managers may need some leadership training, especially as it relates to managing employees with skills that may be outside of their realm of expertise.
+Managers may need some leadership training, especially as it relates to managing employees with skill sets that may be outside of their realm of expertise.

 There should also be someone employees and managers can turn to if they have questions or concerns throughout the process.